BahramJannesar/WebScrapingLecture/README.md

 ### First Step :

-You need to install the all these python pakages on your environment for this job you must use the python pakage manager called **pip**
+You need to install the all these python packages on your environment and for this job you must use the python package manager called **pip** :

     pip install requests
     pip install beautifulsoup4